GangYang2012/heiswayi.github.io/_posts/2016-11-27-learn-to-use-lambda-expression-in-csharp.md

 layout: post
 title: Learn to use Lambda Expression in C#
 description: Lambda expression helps me to write coding faster and shorter in C#.
 Let's learn how we can use lambda expressions, delegates, predicates and closures.
-keywords: lambda expressions, c# programming, anonymous functions, almbda operator, c# delegates, c# predicates, c# closures
+keywords: lambda expressions, c# programming, anonymous functions, lambda operator, c# delegates, c# predicates, c# closures
 tags: [Lambda Expression, CSharp]
 ---